Long-term validation of documents

 Signicat addresses these issues with two solutions: packaging and preservation, both of which are discussed below.

 After a document is signed, it is packaged using Signicat's own solution.
 Packaging is a proprietary technique which helps ensure long-term validation.
-Packaging is used for all of Signicat's signing products.
+Packaging is used for all of Signicat's electronic signature products.

 You can obtain signatures using different ID methods by integrating with Signicat's identity hub, which simplifies the process.
 Then Signicat gathers the signature, the visual signed document, the validation data, the certificates used in the process and the relevant timestamp and packages them.
 This prevents the signature from being tampered with.